aktos-io/dcs-tools/README.md

 # Description

-This toolset is intended to manage remote Linux devices (embedded or not) from host Linux systems.
+This toolset is intended to use for managing remote Linux devices (embedded or not) from host Linux systems.

 # Install